soneyahossain/hcc-gap-recommender/README.md

 Simply download and use the VirtualBox VM provided at `FIXME: final location`.
 It will have all relevant dependencies and environment variables already setup.
 The username is `icse2023` and the password is `icse2023`.

 ### Setup on your own machine
-The artifact has been tested on Ubuntu 20.
-We recommend starting with a clean Ubuntu 20 virtual machine to familiarize yourselves with HCC.
+The artifacts have been tested on both Ubuntu 20 and Ubuntu 22.
+We recommend starting with a clean machine to familiarize yourselves with HCC.

 HCC framework requires the following software on your machine: